 At the end of the meeting, I want our team to…

-Once you have a meeting objective, you’ll be able to organize each step of the meeting quite easily.
-Don’t forget to share the meeting goal with the rest of your team.
+Make sure the meeting goal is clearly communicated with the rest of your team.
 You can easily do this by adding it to your agenda or calendar description.

 When it comes to the meeting’s duration, there are no precise rules.
 It all depends on the meeting’s purpose and its topic.
 Of course, nobody likes sitting for hours and going around in circles.
 Frankly, it’s a waste of everyone’s time.